LA:RISE - Los Angeles Regional Initiative for Social Enterprise

 Employment Social enterprises are purpose-driven businesses that provide transitional jobs and wraparound services that help people stabilize their lives and succeed.

 To date, over 1,700 LA:RISE participants have secured subsidized employment, and over 570 participants have secured permanent employment.
-This initial success as led to an expansion – previously serving only LA:CITY, in July 2018, LA:RISE expanded to serve all of Los Angeles County, allowing REDF and its partners to serve 268 additional LA County residents facing multiple barriers to employment.
+This initial success as led to an expansion – previously serving only Los Angeles City in July 2018, LA:RISE expanded to serve all of Los Angeles County, allowing REDF and its partners to serve 268 additional LA County residents facing multiple barriers to employment.